4d/docs/docs/Project/components.md

 ### Providing your GitHub access token

+Registering your personal access token in the Dependency manager is:

-If the component is stored on a [private GitHub repository](#private-repositories), you need to provide your personal access token to the Dependency manager.
-To do this, you can either:
+- mandatory if the component is stored on a [private GitHub repository](#private-repositories),
+- recommended for a more frequent [checking of dependency updates](#updating-github-dependencies).

+To provide your GitHub access token, you can either:

 - click on **Add a personal access token...** button that is displayed in the "Add a dependency" dialog box after you entered a private GitHub repository path.
 - or, select **Add a GitHub personal access token...** in the Dependency manager menu at any moment.